wmmsba-Team17/MachineLearningFraudDetection/README.md

 > (dim(test_transaction))
 [1] 506691    393
 ```
 We can also use `head(train_transaction)` to get an idea of just how many missing variables we'll need to deal with later on in the process.
-As you can see by the output, it's a significant amount.

 ```
 TransactionID isFraud TransactionDT TransactionAmt ProductCD card1 card2